About Sepideh Saremi

 Founder of Run Walk Talk

-How Run Walk Talk was developed
+How I developed Run Walk Talk

-I started walking with my patients when I was working in a community mental health setting several years ago.
+I started walking with patients when I was working in a community mental health setting several years ago.
 I noticed that being outdoors and walking together seemed to reduce the mental/emotional distress of my patients as well as their general discomfort with talking about their problems.
 Walking side-by-side helped them to open up in a way that facing each other in an office didn't allow.
-The symbolism of walking forward was important and helpful, too.
+The symbolism of moving forward together was important and helpful, too.

 I decided to add running to my work a few years ago, because I found it to be an incredibly effective part of my own mood management, and because it's so well-supported by research as a mental health intervention.
 I became certified as a running coach so I could safely guide newer runners, but the emphasis of the work is always mental and emotional wellness, not physical fitness or competition training.

 My therapy approach is psychodynamic, and I work primarily from what's known as a relational and attachment-oriented perspective.
 This means I believe the foundation of your treatment success is the relationship we form together, and that you can use me as practice for being vulnerable and getting your needs met.
 Because of that, I'm paying attention to the dynamics of the therapy relationship; I ask for and give feedback often and see myself as a partner in your care.
 I also believe therapy should be really practical, so I teach many of my patients assertiveness and coping skills, and use other types of therapy depending on your needs, including cognitive behavioral therapy (CBT).

 I have a lot of respect for my patients, and I value people's strengths.
 I also really value wit and humor, and see them as an important part of healing and connection.